Airgeadóir Four Centuries of Cork Silver and Gold

 New exhibition space of the Crawford Municipal Gallery, Cork.

 Cork’s tenure as European Capital of Culture has provided the inspiration for the worlds first gallery exhibition dedicated to the work of the silversmiths and goldsmiths of Cork city and county.
-The result is “Airgeadoir” a display of four centuries of Cork Silver and Gold, which ran at the Exhibition Space of the Crawford Municipal Art Gallery from 11th April to 4th June 2005.
-The exhibition was conceived and arranged by John Bowen who has had a lifelong interest in Cork Silver.
+The result is “Airgeadoir” a display of four centuries of Cork Silver and Gold, which ran at the Exhibition Space of the Crawford Municipal Art Gallery.

 The initial brief for the project was to create sixteen themed displays to exhibit over two hundred and fifty artefacts of Cork silver and gold dating from as far back as the sixteenth century.
-Most of what was on exhibition had never been seen in public up to then.
 The brief stipulated that the exhibition would be temporary and be capable of being easily transported yet robust enough to provide the security required to protect these priceless artefacts.
 The entire exhibition installation needed to be completed on site within three days.
 The “plug and play” exhibition concept was created !